leononly/teleport_weather_app/README.md

 # Weather App with Flutter

-This is a func weather app.
+This is a fun weather app.

 ## Getting Started